 Examples of the use of 5G networks:

-Frequencies needed for deployment of 5G networks will be subject to auction planned for first half-year of 2020.
-The assignment of block allocations is envisaged for 1 July 2020, as supposed by the Decision (EU) 2017/899 of the European Parliament and of the Council of 17 May 2017 on the use of the 470-790 MHz frequency band in the Union.
-Development strategy for the 5G network is being prepared also by Ministry of Industry and Trade.
+Frequencies needed for deployment of 5G networks will be subject to auction planned for second half-year of 2020.
+Deployment of networks should start in 2021.
+Development strategy for the 5G network is being prepared also by the Ministry of Industry and Trade.

 No, they aren’t.
 The same frequencies were used for long decades to transmit TV broadcasting from transmitters with output of order of magnitude greater than the 5G base stations can reach, and no influence on human health was ever described.
 However, there is a number of fake news and hoaxes on the Internet and public space.
 CTU set up a new e-mail address firstname.lastname@example.org to collect false information on 5G networks.
 CTU is prepared to disprove such news and information.